M-Colley/pedsumo/README.md

     - "Insert Mode"
 3. Click "OK".

-Remember to be careful, because disabling these modes will make it more difficult to copy and paste in the command prompt window.
-If you often use these features, you might want to leave them enabled and just be cautious about clicking within the window while your script is running.
+Remember to be careful because disabling these modes will make it more difficult to copy and paste in the command prompt window.
+If you often use these features, you might want to leave them enabled and just be cautious about clicking within the window while your script runs.

 ## Licenses
 - [SUMO](https://sumo.dlr.de/docs/Libraries_Licenses.html)
 - [Matplotlib](https://matplotlib.org/stable/users/project/license.html)
 - [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI/blob/master/license.txt)